Desz01ate/ModelGenerator/ModelGenerator.Core/Resources/README.txt

         |format can include @type.
 	- @partial
 		|specified that the langauge is support multiple-partial files.
-		|partial file do not contains any property (@properties had no effects there).
+		|partial file do not contains any property (@repeat-col had no effects there).
+    - @once
+        |specified that the file will generate only once regardless of how many columns or tables found.

 Possible Decorator directives:
     - @namespace:format
         |specified that this directive will render if the namespace is supplied.